 So back up a couple weeks ago (I’m a wee bit behind) it was a Wednesday night, I was supposed to be finishing packing but as I took once last look through the ol’ inbox, my eyes narrowed.
 RE: YOUR SCANS ARE HERE.
 Tonight I got to see my very first set of scans from my new-to-me Mamiya 645AF (see week 37.)
 I am pretty happy with them, although I think they could be a bit more in focus.
 Maybe its the film, maybe it the lens or maybe its my eyes and lack of correct dipotic lever use.
 It reminds me of 9th grade year, fumbling around in 5th period darkroom without any real guidance, giving it your best shot.
-Sometimes you win sometimes you’re better just lighting a twenty on fire.
+Sometimes you win, sometimes you’re better off just lighting a $20 on fire.

 A couple favorites.

 You can see all the scans on my photo site here.

 Back to the business of packing.
 I am meeting the group from Tofino (an offshoot from 2012 Oasis and 2011 Asilomar) This time we are off to a secluded cabin in the middle of nowhere, nestled deep within the patchwork mountains of Colorado.
 So important as an artist to push away from the comforts of your chair and get our in the world and shoot.
 Even more important is the human connection.
 You don’t get this in a Facebook group.
 Hard to condense everything that I extracted out of this weekend into a neat and tidy post but here it goes.